Commercial & Investment Banking: Should This Divorce Be Saved?

 |Synovus Financial Corp.||Columbus, GA||Synovus Securities, Inc.|

 Commercial banks have not been the only winners in this erosion: Investment bankers and securities brokers have been allowed to engage in limited commercial bank activities, such as making loans and offering money market management accounts that are very similar to bank deposits.
-Such regulatory interpretations have generally been upheld by the courts, including in some cases the U.S. Supreme Court.
+Such regulatory interpretations have generally been upheld by the courts, including in some cases the U.S. Supreme Court.3

 The Act's potency has also been diminished by some of its exceptions and exclusions.
 Sections 16, 20 and 32, for example, apply only to members of the Federal Reserve System, that is, nationally chartered and state member banks; because of these exclusions, state nonmember banks and thrifts are legally free to affiliate with securities firms.
 The Act also applies only to the domestic activities of U.S. commercial banks; most of the country's large money center banks—ironically, the Act's main targets—have significant securities underwriting and securities brokerage operations outside the United States.

 Despite these gains, most banking industry analysts and economists believe the erosion of Glass-Steagall is not enough.
-For example, though all commercial banks are able to engage in many mutual fund-related activities, most banks must still contract with outside providers to organize or underwrite a mutual fund.
-Similarly, the revenue cap on certain securities activities conducted by Section 20 subsidiaries forces banking organizations to forego profit opportunities.
+For example, though all commercial banks are able to engage in many mutual fund-related activities, most banks must still contract with outside providers to organize or underwrite a mutual fund.4 Similarly, the revenue cap on certain securities activities conducted by Section 20 subsidiaries forces banking organizations to forego profit opportunities.

 Although policymakers have previously debated dismantling Glass-Steagall, support for its repeal has always been effectively countered by opposition from bank competitors and small banks.
-Lately, however, the tide appears to have shifted in favor of repeal, and many observers believe some version of two current Congressional bills and a Clinton Administration proposal for reform will become law this year (see sidebar).
+Lately, however, the tide appears to have shifted in favor of repeal, and many observers believe some version of two current Congressional bills and a Clinton Administration proposal for reform will become law this year (see below).
 Is the reunion of commercial and investment banking a good idea?

 The Case for Reconciliation